hagabaka/absorb/README.rst

 * Following a link by click

 * Setting the opened page's Favicon as the window icon

+* Setting the opened page's title as the window title

 * Saving cookies using KIO::Integration::CookieJar